freiland/movie-calculator/README.md

 #### _JavaScript constructor and OOP exercise for Epicodus_

-#### By _Forrest Reiland
+#### By _Forrest Reiland_

 ## _Description_

-_This webpage has drop down menus for the user to select what movie they would like to see and what time of day they would like to see it.
-It also asks them to input their age.
+_This webpage has drop down menus for the user to select what movie they would like to see and the time of day when they would like to see it.
+Additionally it asks them to input their age.
 The user input data is stored in a Ticket object.
 The ticket price is then calcualted accounting for senior discounts, old release discounts and time of day discounts._

 ## Specifications